Introduction: A Folk Ballad

 Every year, thereafter, during the annual temple festival at the Arpattu village temple he wore a white Kuppya (traditional robe) and was carried in a palanquin (that originally belonged to Chondu) by twelve palanquin bearers.
 This tradition was followed by his successors as well until recent times.
 These were the tales of the brave lands of Kodagu; this particular ballad is found in the Pattole Palame, a book of folk songs.

-The women would stay within their homes, not travelling beyond their family farms, and were dressed in head veils, jacket blouses and saris.
+The women would stay within their homes, not traveling beyond their family farms, and were dressed in head veils, jacket blouses, and saris.
 When visitors occasionally came home, the women were confined to the inner rooms from where they could look out through the inner windows into the sitting room.
 This was the purdah system prevalent in Kodagu.

 When Hyder Ali invaded Kodagu in the eighteenth century (nearly a century before Kodagu came under the British Raj), he had ordered his men to behead the Kodava warriors, but when they brought the heads of the Coorg men he noticed how handsome they were.
 So he quickly put an end to the massacre.

-Richter writes in 1870 that the headmen of Kodagu were very antagonistic and conservative; Kodagu was cut off from the outside world under them and the Rajas.
-The region gradually opened up when western education and good roads were introduced.
+Richter writes in 1870 that the headmen of Kodagu were very antagonistic and conservative; Kodagu was cut off from the outside world under them and under the Rajas.
+The region gradually opened up when Western Education and good roads were introduced.

 Much of the Coorg culture and religion is akin to that of coastal Southwestern India - the Canara and the Malabar regions.
-This was the neighbourhood of Kodagu with whom the Coorgs traded and from where the gods and priests of Kodagu arrived.
-By religion, the Kodavas were of a Hindu sectary.
+This was the neighborhood of Kodagu with whom the Coorgs traded and from where the gods and priests of Kodagu arrived.
+By religion, the Kodavas are of a Hindu sectary.